stuart-clark-45/typesafe-api/README.md

 #### Recommended Repo Architecture

-The following dependency diagram show the suggested repo architecture you should use to define your API.
+The following dependency diagram show the suggested project architecture you should use to define your API.

 ![alt text](docs/images/repo-archetecture.png "Repo architecture diagram")

-The recommended architecture is to define your API spec in a separate repo.
-Create an npm module for it then use it as dependency in both your backend project and any consuming services / frontends for the API.
+This can be implemented using either:

+Polyrepo

-* N.B. use [npm link](https://docs.npmjs.com/cli/v7/commands/npm-link) to experiment with changes to your API spec before your publish to npm it will save you tones of time!
+* Publish your API spec as a npm module then import it into backend and consuming services.
+Use [npm link](https://docs.npmjs.com/cli/v7/commands/npm-link) during development it will save you tones of time!

-You could conceivably define the API spec from within the the backend and export the relevant objects and interfaces however this would probably make life more difficult as you would end up with multiple builds in the same repo (so as to avoid importing the whole project backend when you want to consume the api) etc.
+Monorepo

+* [NX](https://nx.dev/) is a great way to implement this and solves a lot of the issues associated with monorepo.
+This works really well with `typesafe-api` as it saves quite a bit of dependency wrangling but obviously it's not for everyone.

 ## Getting started